Last updated on January 28th, 2023

 Finally, when you go steelhead fishing, remember that you are the hunter and the fish your quarry.
 So ‘hunt’ for the fish.
 Steelheads are known to rest in precise spots in every pool, and if you don’t manage to hook one at these important sites within your first few casts, then you should move on to the next pool.

 This way you don’t end up wasting precious time on unproductive waters.
-Once you do manage to hook a steelhead from a particular location, remember it, since that spot will likely land you many more fish for the rest of the season.
+Once you do manage to hook a steelhead from a particular location, remember it, since that spot will likely land you much more fish for the rest of the season.

 Ready to Hook Some Steelhead?